akinfelami/pickup/README.md

-# cornell-pickup
+# Cornell Games Pickup APP

-An app for scheduling pickup games in cornell university
+An app for scheduling pickup games in Cornell University